Is the dreaded ‘quasi-recovery’ an inevitability in the recovery process from an eating disorder?

 Sure we do… BUT in this quasi recovery state, despite on the surface appearing and feeling in many ways much better, underneath the surface it is still a desperate paddle to stay afloat.

-And the danger is here and now that the behaviours and disordered patterns not yet fully eradicated will slowly creep back if we are not careful because we have our back turned and are busy again enjoying the parts of life we have not been part of for too long.
+And the danger at this point is that the behaviours and disordered patterns not yet fully eradicated will slowly creep back if we are not careful because we have our back turned and are busy again enjoying the parts of life we have not been part of for too long.

 Eventually in quasi recovery, the truth that hurts the most is there is still more work to do.